Garage Door Cable Repair in Berkeley, CA

 Can I use my garage door with a broken cable?

-No. Operating a garage door with a broken or frayed cable is extremely dangerous.
-The door can drop suddenly, slam shut without warning, or fall off the tracks entirely.
-A door with one broken cable will hang at an angle and put severe stress on the remaining cable, tracks, and springs.
-Stop using the door immediately and call a professional for repair.
+No. The door can drop suddenly, slam shut, or come off its tracks.
+With one cable broken, the door hangs at an angle and overloads the remaining cable and the springs.
+Stop using the door and call for repair.

 How long does garage door cable repair take?